-In the final stages of development, the platform allows users to access up to date prescribing information and calculate drug dosages through their smartphones, including iOS and Android.
+The SPOT platform allows users to access up to date prescribing information and calculate drug dosages through their smartphones, including iOS and Android.

 NHS England conducted a study of admissions due to Adverse Drug Reactions (ADRs) in two large hospitals in Merseyside.
 Over six months, 1225 ADR related admissions were observed.
 72% of these were judged to be avoidable, including medication errors.
 The median bed stay in these cases was 8 days, accounting for 4% of capacity.
-The projected cost of such admissions to the NHS was estimated at £466m4.
+The projected cost of such admissions to the NHS was estimated at £466m5.

-SPOT aims to revolutionise the way that opioids are prescribed, reducing error, cost to the NHS and safeguarding patients.
+SPOT aims to revolutionise the way that opioids are prescribed, reducing error, cost to the NHS, and safeguarding patients.

 As a junior doctor, I know this acutely.
 Out of hours, two weeks after starting work in my first rotation as an FY1 in General Medicine, I was asked to switch a dying patient on nasogastric opiates to a syringe driver.
 Her nasogastric route was compromised.
 It was not a familiar procedure, and I asked for help.

 I contacted the registrar, who was busy with acutely unwell patients.
-Once I found the correct guideline, I manually converted the patient’s nasogastric opiate intake to a subcutaneous syringe driver.
+Once I found the correct guideline, I manually converted the patient’s nasogastric opioid intake to a subcutaneous syringe driver.
 This took me a considerable amount of time, and all the while the patient was not receiving her pain relief.

 In the end, I did not have the confidence to prescribe the opiates, as I was unsure that I had made the correct conversion using pen and paper.
 I called the registrar to double-check the dosages.

 It was a sobering lesson, and I was determined that no other junior doctor or nurse prescriber should be put in the same position.
-At that time, I decided to create a program to ensure that junior staff can double-check their opiate calculations.
+At that time, I decided to create a program to ensure that junior staff can double-check their opioid calculations.

 Alfred Cuschieri is Professor of Surgery at the Scuola Superiore Sant’Anna in Pisa and Chief Scientific Advisor to the Institute of Medical Science and Technology (IMSaT).
 Previously he was Professor and Head of Department of Surgery and Molecular Oncology at Ninewells Hospital and Medical School, University of Dundee.
 His research interests include minimal access therapy, endoscopic surgery, technology and micro-robotics, ergonomics, nanotechnology and nanoscience and virtual/augmented reality systems for skills training.
 Alfred Cuschieri is the European Editor-in-Chief of Surgical Endoscopy and serves on the Editorial Board of 10 other peer review journals.